DWI Lawyer, Fort Worth, TX. Driving While Intoxicated

 Find the Right Lawyer in Fort Worth, TX

-Townsend, Gebhardt & Eppes, PLLC aggressively defends clients throughout Tarrant County, Johnson County, and Parker County who are accused of DUI.
+Townsend, Gebhardt & Eppes, PLLC aggressively defends clients throughout Tarrant County, Johnson County, and Parker County who are accused of DWI.
 Call (817) 502-3600 or submit an online form right now to have our Fort Worth criminal defense attorneys provide a complete evaluation of your case during a free initial consultation.